1% (song)

-"1%" is the fourth solo single by Tomomi Itano (a Japanese idol, a member of AKB48).
+"1%" is the fourth solo single by Tomomi Itano (a Japanese idol, then-member of AKB48).
 It was released in Japan on June 12, 2013, on the label You, Be Cool! (a subsidiary of King Records).

 The physical CD single reached fourth place in the Japanese Oricon weekly singles chart.

-Background
+Release

 The single was released in four versions: Type A, Type B, a regular edition, and a theater edition.

+Music video

+The music video, directed by Shideaki Kubō, is set in a New York night scenery and features Itano surrounded by four male dancers.